pcfreak30/skyd/doc/sips/SIP-TBD-payment-routing.md

    of the download process as no such RPC actually exists but rather is comprised of multiple reads.)

-   If the given ephemeral account was prefunded the RPC requests will not be blocking at all but instead immediately resolve.
-Much quicker than currently the case because the pre payment will have eliminated the need for a contract update which entails locking and fsync'ing.
+   If the given ephemeral account was pre-funded the RPC requests will not be blocking at all but instead immediately resolve.
+Much quicker than currently the case because the pre-payment will have eliminated the need for a contract update which entails locking and fsync'ing.

 2. Renter sends a `forwardEphemeralPayment` RPC request to H2, again it